rh-openshift-ansible-better-together/ops-track/README.md

 ## 1: Getting to know Ansible

 To get to know Ansible, we're going to rely on a [quick slideshow](http://www.ansible.red), along with some live examples in your OpenShift cluster.
 You'll be running these commands from your cluster's bastion host, which is already configured with Ansible and an inventory that references your OpenShift cluster.

+ ### TODO: Find Ansible basics content for adhoc commands and roles.
+The goal of this is to do 15 - 30 mins of hands on ansible to show some of the basics of ansible like reusable code and being able to run a single command/role against many servers.
+I liked how the 3.x material covered some ansible basics (https://github.com/jduncan-rva/workshop-operator-lab-guide/blob/master/workshops/better-together/ansible-intro.rst).
+The key will be figuring out the hostnames in the cluster

 ## 2: OpenShift Architecture